tweag/nickel/doc/manual/merging.md

    │ ------------ originally merged here
    │
-   = Both values have the same merge priority but they can't be combined
+   = Both values have the same merge priority but they can't be combined = Primitive values (Number, String, and Bool) or arrays can be merged only if they are equal.
+   = Functions can never be merged.
 ```

 We can use default values to give the priority to the right side: